NCAR/python-tutorial/source/tutorials/beginner.rst

    We use the ``zip`` function in Python to automatically unravel the ``tuple`` s.
 Take a look at ``zip([1,2], [3,4,5])``.
 What is the result?

-   And finally, add a DEBUG section to see theresults:
+   And finally, add a DEBUG section to see the results:

    .. code-block:: python
       :lineno-start: 45